ChrisCheerios/crypto/lec_06_CCA.md

 >_To ensure confidentiality, you need integrity._

 This is a lesson that has been time and again been shown and many protocols have been broken due to the mistaken belief that if we only care about _secrecy_, it is enough to use only
 _encryption_ (and one that is only CPA secure) and there is no need for _authentication_.
-[Matthew Green](http://blog.cryptographyengineering.com/2012/05/how-to-choose-authenticated-encryption.html) writes this more provocatively as
+[Matthew Green](http://blog.cryptographyengineering.com/2012/05/how-to-choose-authenticated-encryption.html) writes this more provocatively as:

 >_Nearly all of the symmetric encryption modes you learned about in school, textbooks, and Wikipedia are (potentially) insecure.[^OFB]_

-exactly because these basic modes only ensure security for _passive_ eavesdropping adversaries and do not ensure chosen ciphertext security which is the "gold standard" for online applications.
+Green's point is that these basic modes only ensure security for _passive_ eavesdropping adversaries and do not ensure chosen ciphertext security which is the "gold standard" for online applications.
 (For symmetric encryption people often use the name "authenticated encryption" in practice rather than CCA security; those are not identical but are extremely related notions.)

 [^OFB]: I also like the part where Green says about a block cipher mode that "if OCB was your kid, he'd play three sports and be on his way to Harvard."
 We will have an exercise about a simplified version of the GCM mode (which perhaps only plays a single sport and is on its way to ...).
 You can read about OCB in Exercise 9.14 in the Boneh-Shoup book; it uses the notion of a "tweakable block cipher" which simply means that given a single key $k$, you actually get a set $\{ p_{k,1},\ldots,p_{k,t} \}$ of permutations that are indistinguishable from $t$ independent random permutation (the set $\{1,\ldots, t\}$ is called the set of "tweaks" and we sometimes index it using strings instead of numbers).